Thore Schölermann: Career

 Since January 2018, Schölermann hosts the German version of "Get The F*ck Out of My House" along with Julie Kilka.

-From 2018 until 2019, he was hosted with Lena Gercke the German version of The Voice Senior on Sat.1.

 Personal life

 In an interview, Thore stated that he was an animal lover and that he had several pets during his childhood, including a pig.
 He is a forester and a hunter.
 Hunting has been one of his favorite pastimes over the course of his life.
 Most of all Thore loves horseback riding, and is good at training horses, too.
 He has taken part in several riding competitions over the years.

 He has a sister and a brother.